 To see how a barracks room would have looked like in 1879 and 1943, make your way to the Interactive Barracks Life Room where you can also try on costumes and handle military hardware.

 This is the perfect hands on activity for families or groups to enjoy and access is free.

 Where: The Barracks Life Room

 Finally be sure to visit Clarke Square.
 This courtyard is the heart of Collins Barracks, and the heart of the National Museum of Ireland – Decorative Arts & History.
 It is named after Thomas Clarke, one of the seven signatories of the Proclamation of the Irish Republic in 1916 who was also executed that year.

 Where: Clarke Square, Central Courtyard

-Over to you now.
-Have you visited any of these treasures or experiences at the Decorative Arts & History Museum?
+Have your say!
+Have you visited any of these treasures or experiences at the National Museum of Ireland Decorative Arts & History Museum?
 Please let us know in the comments box below.

 Opening Times: Tuesday – Saturday 10am – 5pm, Sunday & Monday 1pm – 5pm.